-Peter Paul and Elizabeth Hagan Professor in the History of Christianity
+The Peter Paul and Elizabeth Hagan Chair and Professor of the History of Christianity

-Dr. Pahl has published dozens of articles, essays, columns, and reviews; has appeared on media outlets from the BBC to ABC, and is author or editor of six books, most recently Shopping Malls and Other Sacred Spaces: Putting God in Place (Wipf and Stock), and Empire of Sacrifice: The Religious Origins of American Violence (NYU).
-All of his books are on amazon.com.
+Dr. Pahl has published dozens of articles, essays, columns, and reviews; has appeared on media outlets from the BBC to ABC, and he is author or editor of seven books.
+All his books are available from amazon.com and other booksellers.

 7301 Germantown Avenue